vickmuir/Backup/getting-started.md

 1. Access the Private Network over VPN.

-   {{site.data.keyword.backup_notm}} portal can't be accessed over the public network.
+   WebCC can't be accessed over the public network.
 A VPN connection must be established first.
    {:important}
 2. Log in to the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}){: external}.
 From the Navigational Menu, select **Classic Infrastructure**.
 2. Click **Storage** > **Cloud Backup** to display the backup services.